google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/motivating_scatterplots.rst

 “Southern,” and "Central" to more easily analyze the data.
-Most cities in the continental states are between 25 and 50 degrees, so to group these, you can label cities south of 35 degrees latitude “Southern”, cities north of 40 degrees latitude “Northern”, and those in the middle “Central.”
+Most cities in the continental states are between 25 and 50 degrees, so to group these, you can label cities south of 35 degrees latitude “Southern”, cities north of 40 degrees latitude “Northern,” and those in the middle “Central.”
 This choice is somewhat arbitrary, but it breaks the cities into three fairly even groups.

 Break down these cities into these three separate groups by using the ``IF``